 Charles Herman Wilson Park has approximately 100 parking spaces.
-Its only access is via Williams St. Construction is expected to begin this summer on the Wilson Park Multi-use Path, which will provide bicycle and pedestrian access to the park from Estes Drive.
+Its only access is via Williams St. Construction is underway on the Wilson Park Multi-use Path, which will provide bicycle and pedestrian access to the park from Estes Drive.
 Several athletic programs occur at the park throughout the year, including youth baseball and softball and tennis lessons and camps.